benarent/appoptics-api/README.md

-Apart from functions which model single API calls, the tool can take a local directory containing json or js files in a certain structure and apply the contained elements to a Librato account with the "update-from-dir" command.
+Apart from functions which model single API calls, the tool can take a local directory containing json or js files in a certain structure and apply the contained elements to a AppOptics account with the "update-from-dir" command.
 The repository contains an example directory "example-config" which demonstrates this feature.

 Note that all elements are referenced by their name (or title for alerts), even if the API usually handles them with a numeric id.
-This way generic configuration can be applied to multiple Librato accounts, but uniquness of names etc. is assumed.
+This way generic configuration can be applied to multiple AppOptics accounts, but uniquness of names etc. is assumed.

 There is a simple templating feature to create serieses of similar metrics.
 The "show-config-dir"